LaurentVe/Text-generation-using-LSTM/README.md

 ## Results

-I trained a 3-layer model with 1024 hidden diensions for 50 epochs.
-A simpler model version is trained rapidely (2 layers, 512 hidden dimension) and deliver good results.
+I trained a 3-layer model with 1024 hidden diensions for 25 epochs which provides convincing results.
+A simpler model version can be trained more rapidely (2 layers, 512 hidden dimension) while still delivering good results.
+Saved weights for the deeper model are available in the repo.

 ![](assets/sample_output.PNG)